-The Sexual Assault and Sexual Harassment Working Group (SASHWG) leads efforts to prevent and respond to sexual misconduct connected to the College, including strategy development and implementation, review of policies, systems and processes.
-The SASHWG meets regularly and is responsible for reporting on sexual misconduct incidents to the SASH Steering Committee.
+The Health and Safety Champion Group (HSCG) leads efforts to prevent and respond to sexual misconduct connected to Kaplan, including strategy development and implementation, review of policies, systems and processes.
+The HSCG meets regularly and is responsible for reporting on sexual misconduct incidents.

 Under the guidance of the SASH Steering Committee and the SASH Working Group, the College has also developed a sexual assault and sexual harassment only policy as part of its Wellbeing and Safety Framework, to ensure all aspects of sexual misconduct are addressed and followed up accordingly.
 Our ‘Sexual Assualt and Sexual Harassment Policy’ can be found here.